wasmup/Books-I-ve-Finished-Reading/README.md

 Books I've Finished Reading

 ## Complex Enterprise Architecture by John D. McDowall
+A large corporation is an enterprise, but that corporation may also have multiple divisions, each of which is an enterprise in its own right.

+One of the most important things the enterprise architecture should define is one or more controlled vocabularies that implementation teams should use to describe their system functionality, their interfaces, and the data that flows across those interfaces.

+A reference architecture provides general guidelines, a solution architecture provides specific instructions.

+The primary goal of the traditional practice of enterprise architecture is the eventual development of a solution architecture.

+**In practice, all architecture is ephemeral.**

+no architecture ever survives contact with the development team.
+**plans rarely survive contact with reality**
+Undertaking any complex activity without an initial planning step is setting yourself up for failure.

+no plan will be executed as first envisioned because reality and events will intervene, and the initial plan will be modified to deal with those circumstances as they arise; in retrospect, the actions that were taken may not resemble the original plan at all.no plan will be executed as first envisioned because reality and events will intervene, and the initial plan will be modified to deal with those circumstances as they arise; in retrospect, the actions that were taken may not resemble the original plan at all.

+It is much easier to deal with a problem you anticipated and planned for than to deal with a problem that you did not consider.

+An enterprise architecture project is an effort to make the enterprise architecture both more efficient and more effective.

+**goals need to be measurable and time-bound**

+The purpose of modeling is to answer questions, questions that either the enterprise architect or the enterprise’s management wish to have answers to.
+Models should be created to answer those specific questions, not for the sake of creating models.

 Making sure the model is useful is the architect’s primary task:
 Precision
 Model-based engineering